Skip to Main Content

 • Green discounts: Some insurance companies offer discounts to homeowners that make eco-friendly home improvements.
 Energy efficient homes may be eligible for a Leadership in Energy and Environmental Design (LEED) discount as well as qualify for certain tax credits and incentive programs.
 These options vary by state and carrier.

-• Increase your home insurance deductible: Your deductible is the amount of a claim you are willing to pay out of pocket.
+• Increase your home insurance deductible: Your deductible is the amount of a claim you are financially responsible for.
 Most homeowners insurance policies have a minimum $1,000 deductible, although $500 deductibles may be an option with some companies.
 The higher your deductible, the lower your premium, but the more you’ll pay out of pocket if you file a claim.
 If you are considering raising your deductible to save money, experts recommend speaking with an agent to talk through all your options.

 Frequently asked questions